puppetlabs/puppetlabs-apache/README.md

 ##### `root_directory_secured`

 Sets the default access policy for the / directory in httpd.conf.
-A value of 'false' allows access to all resources that are missing a more specific access policy.
-A value of 'true' denies access to all resources by default.
+A value of '`false`' allows access to all resources that are missing a more specific access policy.
+A value of '`true`' denies access to all resources by default.
 In this case more specific rules must be used to allow access to these resources (e.g. in a directory block using the [`directories`](#parameter-directories-for-apachevhost) parameter).
 Valid options: Boolean.
-Default: false.
+Default: `false`.

 ##### `vhost_dir`